Is there a driving age limit in the UK?

 Refresher courses and advice from organisations like IAM RoadSmart and the AA can help older drivers maintain their skills and safety

-There are over 4 million people in the UK aged over 70 who hold a driver’s licence, according to IAM RoadSmart, up from 3.9 million in 2012.
-This number is expected to keep going up as improved life expectancy increases the number of older people in the population generally.
+There were 5.6 million people in the UK aged over 70 who held a driver’s licence in 2022, according to the charity Age UK.
+This number is expected to keep going up.

 Diabetes or taking insulin